thebird97/JavaScriptProjects/README.md

-#This repository is for some cool Javascript projects that cool.
+#This repository contains some cool Javascript projects.
+Enjoy!
-Each folder contains one of these games.
+Each folder contains a prject and it's own link to try it.

 - 1 Tic Tac Toe
 - 2 Music Player